Improved Generation of Adversarial Examples Against Safety-aligned LLMs: Conclusions

 \section{Conclusions}

 In this paper, we present a new perspective on the discrete optimization problem in gradient-based adversarial prompt generation.
 That is, using gradient \wrt the input to reflect the change in loss that results from token replacement resembles using input gradient calculated on the substitute model to indicate the real effect of perturbing inputs on the prediction of a black-box victim model, which has been studied in transfer-based attacks against image classification models.
 By making some appropriate adaptations, we have appropriated the ideologies of two transfer-based methods, namely, SGM and ILA, into the gradient-based white-box attack against LLMs.
 Our analysis of the mechanisms behind their effective performance has provided new insights into solving discrete optimization problem within LLMs.
-Furthermore, we have developed an appropriate combination method to further enhance the discrete optimization in gradient-based adversarial prompt generation.
-Experimental results demonstrate that our combination method significantly improves the attack success rate.
+Furthermore, the combination of these methods can further enhance the discrete optimization in gradient-based adversarial prompt generation.
+Experimental results demonstrate that our methods significantly improves the attack success rate for both white-box and transfer attacks.

 { }